 Manipulations

 Participants saw the full set of items and questions in the study they were sorted into.
 Participants were first told to imagine that they have enough money for it to be easy for them to give some money away for charitable causes without seriously hurting their quality of life, and that they are willing to contribute some of their annual income to such causes.
-For each item, participants of each study were provided with descriptions of two different conditions, and asked to evaluate the two conditions using various scales; they were then given an optional open-ended feedback question — “Any thoughts regarding this specific question?
+For each item, participants of each study were provided with descriptions of two different conditions, and asked to evaluate the two conditions using various scales; the order of these scales was not randomized, as the original studies did not do so.
+They were then given an optional open-ended feedback question — “Any thoughts regarding this specific question?
 (Optional; up to 255 characters)” — to discuss their thoughts about the presented item if they wished to (the responses to which do not factor into the quantitative analyses in both the replication and the extensions).

 Measures